*I am writing most of this post about my fabulous day in Arezzo from trains heading to Arezzo and then back to Florence.

 While eating lunch, the bride and groom were having photos taken of them right by my table.

 After lunch, I walked around Arezzo taking more photos.
 Here are a couple...

 The skies started to get dark after I finished lunch.

-Around three pm, it started to rain (big drops).
-I headed back to the train station and arrived just in time to catch the next train back to Florence (3 minutes to spare plus 2 extra minutes since of course the train was a little late).
-Because it was a regional train, I was able to buy my ticket at the newspaper/magazine stand.
+Around 3 pm, it started to rain (big drops).
+I headed back to the train station and arrived just in time to catch the next train back to Florence (3 minutes to spare plus 2 extra minutes because of course the train was a little late).
+Since it was a regional train, I was able to buy my ticket at the newspaper/magazine stand.

 So that was my day fabulous day in Arezzo.
 I will have to catch up later on Saturday evening and Sunday in Florence.
 I am heading to Lucca tomorrow morning.
 The B&B where I am staying advertises wifi so hopefully I will at least be able to do mini-posts using my iPod Touch if computer access is not available.

-(I apologize for any spelling/grammatical errors - am too tired to proof read and want to go catch the end of the USA-Brazil soccer game).
+Off to go catch the end of the USA-Brazil soccer game.